danpette/NinjaLink-Wordpress-Plugin/README.md

 NinjaLink-Wordpress-Plugin
 ==========================
-This plugin requires an active and vertified account on: https://ninjalink.com/account Ninjalink.com is available in the following countries:
+This plugin requires an active and confirmed account on: https://ninjalink.com/account Ninjalink.com is available in the following countries:
 * Norway